karl-zylinski/odin-handle-map/README.md

 The handle can be used as a permanent reference to the items in the map.
 In other words, the handle can be used where you would normally store a pointer or index.

 Handles are good because they store the index ("which item?") and also the generation ("is it actually still the same item?").
+Compared to using pointers, using handles also reduces the risk of dangling pointers to items.

 Read more about handles:
 - [Handles are the better pointers by Andre Weissflog](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)